cameronmeyer/cameronmeyer.github.io/_pages/jellyfish.md

 {% capture block1_content %}
 ### REACTIVITY

-These platforms respond to the player landing on them!
-The visual feedback includes:
+These living platforms also react to the player!
+When player lands on them, the platforms:
-- VFX
+- Push downward and rebound to their original positions
-- Emissive pulse
+- Surface jiggle and emissive pulse
-- Wobble
-- Bounce
+- Play fungal spore VFX and otherworldly sound effects
 {% endcapture %}

 {% capture block1_video %}